ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

    - Press synchronise after adding the directory, the users and groups should now be available.

 #.
-Give the test users User access on Bitbucket: On the Administration interface (settings cogwheel on the top),
+Give the test users User access on Bitbucket: `On the Administration interface (settings cogwheel on the top),
-   go to the Global permissions.
+   go to the Global permissions <http://localhost:7990/admin/permissions>`__.
 Type the names of all test users in the search field ("Add Users") and give them the "Bitbucket User" permission.
 If you skip this step, the users will not be able to log in to Bitbucket or clone repositories.

 #.
 In Bamboo create a global variable named
    SERVER_PLUGIN_SECRET_PASSWORD, the value of this variable will be used